The Diary of a Civil War Nurse, Amanda Akin

 - Have students imagine they are Amanda Akin.
 Then, have the students write a letter to their 1860s family describing their day as Amanda Akin.
-This should include details about the daily life for nurses during the Civil War, especially important places used for the treatment of the wounded (see interactive map) or important day to day activities for Amanda Akin.
+This should include details about the daily life of nurses during the Civil War, especially important places used for the treatment of the wounded (see interactive map) or important day-to-day activities for Amanda Akin.

-- Have students look at pages 5 and 6 and locate “Alexander Gardner’s Photography Studio” on the map.
-Have students write about how the pages are related.
+- Have students look at pages 5 and 6 and have students write about how the pages are related.
 How do these relate to communication and memory within the nurses’ and soldiers’ own time?
 Is there a page that relates more to the Photography Studio than the other?
 What kinds of things were the soldiers and nurses sharing?

 - Have students write from the perspective of a resident of Washington D.C. in the 1860s.
-Using the map and based on the readings, ask them to write about the four most important locations in DC.
+Based on the readings, ask them to write about the four most important locations in DC.
 Make sure to cite the purpose of the location and at least two important facts about the location using other information given.